 What does the law mean?

-To strengthen the security protection, the Government in 2018 proposed a new security Law.
-The new Law, the Protective Security Act (2018: 585) contains requirements for measures aimed at protecting information that is of importance for Sweden's security or which is to be protected according to an international commitment for security protection.
+To strengthen the protective security, the Government in 2018 proposed a new security Law.
+The new Law, the Protective Security Act (2018: 585) contains requirements for measures aimed at protecting information that is of importance for Sweden's security or which is to be protected according to an international commitment for protective security.
 The protection of other security-sensitive activities, such as important information systems, is also being strengthened.

-The new law clarifies the obligations for companies with security-sensitive activities and the importance of the operators performing security protection analyses for their operations.
+The new law clarifies the obligations for companies with security-sensitive activities and the importance of the operators performing protective security analyses for their operations.

 Some news is that it becomes mandatory with traceability logs and a security officer for all operators.
 Addtionally, on proposal, is that sanctions can be imposed.